 As a follow-up to our gallery showcasing the High Hood as Art, here's another gallery of Jeep artwork in a variety of styles, all by the same artist, Hidemi Hishikawa, who lives in Yokosuka, Japan.
+Every year, Hidemi sends out a New Year's card with a new illustration of his Mitsubishi J3R Jeep.

 The EB10 type electric locomotive was one of two built circa 1931, and in use until 1971.
 See a 1965 photo (100K JPEG) of EB101 in service, courtesy of rail.hobidas.com.
 The caboose was built in 1974, but in Japan as in North America, the caboose is a thing of the past.